RavinduRB/AutoSign/README.md

 # 🚀 AutoSign - Automatic Signature Generator 🚀

-AutoSign is a sleek, user-friendly web application designed to generate stylish digital signatures effortlessly.
-This tool allows users to personalize their signatures using a variety of elegant fonts and save them as high-quality images for professional or creative use.
+AutoSign is a sleek, user friendly web application designed to generate stylish digital signatures effortlessly.
+This tool allows users to personalize their signatures using a variety of elegant fonts and save them as high quality images for professional or creative use.

 https://github.com/user-attachments/assets/7f32209f-bfa1-4759-b1c8-266316fc2816